-Given that tapas are such a quintessential Cordoba tradition, the itineraries we have set up for you on this guide will not only take you to the main tourist sights in Cordoba; they will also take you de tapas – literally “bar hopping”, also known as tapear.
+Given that tapas are such a quintessential Cordoba tradition, you should learn right away how to go de tapas – literally “bar hopping”, also known as tapear.

 Tapear is a social ritual.
 But a very informal one.
 So expect bars to be busy often and people eating standing up by the bar or at small tables.
 Tapas bars are noisy, crowded and have a vivid atmosphere.

 In addition to this, the weather generally allows lots of bars to have tables outside (what we usually call a terraza) where you can eat, watch and enjoy the hustle and bustle of life in the city.
 In spring, summer and fall the old town of Cordoba becomes a gathering area for both locals and tourists.

 Vegetarians are hard to find in Spain.
 As a consequence, the food has not been adapted in this regard.
 Even those tapas that look “undoubtedly” vegetarian will have some meat or fish.
 To give you some examples, the classic ensaladilla (potato salad) comes with prawns and the grilled mushrooms are served with dices of jamón serrano.
 Not really veggie, huh?

 The best solution is to ask the waiter for tapas without meat or fish.
 In Spanish that would be: “Soy vegetariano. ¿Qué tapas tiene sin carne ni pescado?”
 Or, you can always put aside the non-vegetarian stuff!